JasonDai1219/Project-Analysis/README.md

 ### Data Cleaning

-- First, we left merge the `recipes` and `interactions` datasets together on `recipe_id` to clean the data as the analysis would be easier to conduct and understand if the cooking time and ratings are on the same dataset.
+- First, we left merge the `recipes` and `interactions` datasets together on `recipe_id` to clean the data because the analysis would be easier to conduct and understand if the **cooking time** and **ratings** are on the **same** dataframe.
 We fill all the ratings of 0 with `np.nan` since the rating should be in the range of 1 to 5 (inclusive), and a 0 means the user did not fill out the rate.
-- Then we add an additional column of the average rating `avg_rating` of each recipe on the `merged` dataset by grouping it by the `recipe_id`.
+- Then, we add an additional column of the average rating `avg_rating` of each recipe on the `merged` dataframe by grouping it by the `recipe_id` and drop the unrelated columns.
 The head of the `merged` dataframe is shown below:

 | name                               |   recipe_id |   minutes |   contributor_id |    submitted |   avg_rating |       user_id |   recipe_id |         date |   rating |
 |:----------------------------------:|------------:|----------:|-----------------:|-------------:|-------------:|--------------:|------------:|-------------:|---------:|